salonij779/INF502/Assignment2.md

 4. Report your experience of making this submission, including the steps followed, commands used, and hurdles faced (within the file you created for the **Part 1**.
 ```
+It was a fun assignment.
+I faced issues in merging file as I am new to the command line but I could find my solutions to the issues on google and this has helped me understand git better.

 ```